EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * DevWorm (Used tutorial video on "Top Down AI Enemy Movement" to fix the SWIMMING states for Companion)
 * Nkzar (Gave me tips on fixing collision/animation related stuff)
 * BrastenXBL (Helping me fix a Timer node situation with the black chicken enemy)
+* According-Code-4772 (Helping me with a RigidBody related issue for the grenade dispenser bot)
 * NancokALT (For trying to help me with the Save/Load situation even if we got nowhere)
 * SimonKazehaya (Helped me fix a life subtraction issue)
 * Armanlex (Assumed that levels were tilted and turns out they were)